 |

 Reconciliation Week is an annual celebration held from 27 May to 3 June.
-It is a time to celebrate and build on the respectful relationships shared by Aboriginal and Torres Strait Islander people and other Australians.
+It is a time to celebrate and build on the respectful relationships shared by Aboriginal and Torres Strait Islander peoples and other Australians.

 |

-NAIDOC Week
+NAIDOC

 |